Shopify/polaris/UNRELEASED.md

 ### Breaking changes

-- Updated `react` and `react-dom` to version 16.14.0.
-This is now the minimum version of React required to use the `@shopify/polaris` library.
-- Dropping support for node 10.x
-- Dropped support for Desktop Safari versions less than 13.1, and ios Safari versions less than 13.6. ([#4304](https://github.com/Shopify/polaris-react/pull/4304))
-- Made `autoComplete` prop in `TextField` a required string ([#4267](https://github.com/Shopify/polaris-react/pull/4267)).
-If you do not want the browser to autofill a user's information (for example an email input which is a customer's email, but not the email of the user who is entering the information), we recommend setting `autoComplete` to `"off"`.
-- `Autocomplete` now requires `Autocomplete.TextField` to be used ([#3910](https://github.com/Shopify/polaris-react/pull/3910))
-- Removed ComboBox as a named export on `Autocomplete` ([#3910](https://github.com/Shopify/polaris-react/pull/3910))
-- Remove the `esnext` folder from the package.
-If you use Polaris in an app built with sewing-kit, it must use at least sewing-kit 0.152.0 to leverage esnext builds. ([#4425](https://github.com/Shopify/polaris-react/pull/4425))

 ### Enhancements

 - Added optional `onClick` key to `secondaryAction` on `Nav/Item` component ([#4374](https://github.com/Shopify/polaris-react/pull/4374))
 - Added `id` prop to `Layout` and `Heading` for hash linking ([#4307](https://github.com/Shopify/polaris-react/pull/4307))
-- Added support for multi-sectioned options in `Autocomplete` [#4221](https://github.com/Shopify/polaris-react/pull/4221)
 - Added `external` prop to `Navigation.Item` component ([#4310](https://github.com/Shopify/polaris-react/pull/4310))
 - Added consistent spacing to `ActionList` ([#4355](https://github.com/Shopify/polaris-react/pull/4355))
 - Added `ariaLabelledBy` props to `Navigation` component to allow a hidden label for accessibility ([#4343](https://github.com/Shopify/polaris-react/pull/4343))